Kin Vet Community Holdings Ltd

 Categories of individuals Categories of Personal Data Purpose of Processing Lawful Basis

-Customer Incoming call recording We use incoming call recording in our practices for training and monitoring purposes Legitimate interests & legal obligations to retain and share with law enforcement agencies
+Customers Incoming call recording We use incoming call recording in our practices for training and monitoring purposes.
+Legitimate interests

-Customer Photographic & video production material If this media contains images of you, we will only make use of it if we have obtained and recorded your consent.
+Customers Photographic & video production material captured for marketing purposes If this media contains images of you, we will only make use of it if we have obtained and recorded your consent.
 We will also let you know what we do with this information (for example, place it on the practice’s website or social media page).
 Consent

-Customer CCTV recording within our practices For the safety of and prevention of any crimes committed against our staff, our clients, our patients, our suppliers and other visitors, our equipment and our properties, not for other monitoring purposes.
-Legitimate interests & complying with legal obligations
+Customers CCTV recording within our practices For the safety of and prevention of any crimes committed against our staff, our clients, our patients, our suppliers and other visitors, our equipment and our properties, not for other monitoring purposes.
+Legitimate interests

 Where Personal Data is processed because it is necessary for the performance of a contract to which you are a party, we will be unable to provide our services without the required information.